NewportDataProject/data/README.md

 ---

 ---
+# THE PORTAL HAS MOVED!
+## For datasets, please check out [github.com/newportdataportal](https://github.com/newportdataportal).
+This repository will stick around in case the ideas or code could be useful for any projects, but it should be considered inactive.

 # The Newport Data Project Data Repository
 This is the location of our future repository for open datasets.
 The idea is to leverage the GitHub's support for [Jekyll](https://jekyllrb.com) to create an easy-to-use web interface for browsing and accessing the data.
 Beyond the technical aspects of creating the repository, we'll need to come through ways to handle data licensing.